clseibold/Lydrige/README.md

 * And Changelogs for all versions of the language, including alpha versions

 ##  2. <a name='BasicSyntax-1'></a>Basic Syntax
 The syntax is similar to the syntax in Lisp.
-You have an expression that has other expressions or data inside and separated by spaces.
+You have an expression that has other expressions or data inside and is separated by spaces.
 When evaluating an expression, the first item should be a function.
 This is, however, not needed for List Literals and Q-Expressions.
 Here is an example of the syntax of a simple print statement:
 `(print "This number evaluates to" (+ 1 1))`.
 This print statement returns `()` but does print out the arguments to the screen before the return.
 * The syntax has now been slightly modified.
 Basically, files are made up of statements OR expression.
 A statement is defined as multiple expressions with a semicolon at the end.
 However, statements are evaluated as if they were one big expression.
 This allows us to have a syntax more similar to that of C-based langauges.
 Here is the print statement using the new syntax.
 It is also important to note that the above syntax and this new syntax will both be allowed by the interpreter and the result will be the same.